veillette/dopplerEffectPhET/doc/implementation-notes.md

 Data flows primarily from Model → View, with user interactions in the View triggering updates to the Model.
 We use the AXON property system (from PhET/SceneryStack libraries) to create observable properties that automatically notify components of changes.

 ### Model-View Transform
 A coordinate transformation system maps between model space (physical units) and view space (screen units).
 This abstraction allows the physics model to work in physically meaningful units (meters, seconds) while the view handles screen-specific units (view coordinates).
 We have chosen to place the physical origin at the center of the layout bounds and selected an inverted Y-axis in screen coordinates.
-We use an isometric scaling along the x and the y that is speccified in SCALE.MODEL_VIEW.
+We use an isometric scaling along the x and the y that is specified in SCALE.MODEL_VIEW.

 ## Model Components